jcallesh/PNG-pmwd-Suite/docs/source/latin_hypercubes.rst

     :math:`\Delta\Omega_m:0.007`, :math:`\Delta\sigma_8:0.006`, :math:`\Delta f_{\textrm{NL}}^{\textrm{local}}:10`, and :math:`\Delta f_{\textrm{NL}}^{\textrm{equil}}:50`.

-For each parameter, we consider 5 negative and 5 positve steps from the fiducial value, resulting in 10 steps per parameter and 40 configurations in total.
+For each parameter, we consider 5 negative and 5 positive steps from the fiducial value, resulting in 10 steps per parameter and 40 configurations in total.
 For each configuration we include 10 realizations, totaling 400 simulations.
 However, the seeding strategey has been shifted by 10000 for realizations 0 to 9.

 Total realization count: :math:`22,410` across all datasets.
 The parameter ranges are centered around the fiducial cosmology in the parameter space.